Skip to main content

 From an end-user point of view, Betty can help with things like:

-- updating module metadata like names, hidden status, and AI metadata
+• updating module settings like names, hidden status, content-zone restrictions, and AI metadata

 TODO: Add a screenshot of Betty inside the Template Editor with module-aware assistance visible.